cfsworkload/blue-messenger/README.md

 ![Example](images/playbutton.jpg)

-Once you click "Deploy" it will reference the launch configurations you specified and read your manifest.yml and push the code and override the code of your blank Node.js application
+Once you click "Deploy" it will reference the launch configurations you specified and read your manifest.yml and push the code and override the code of your blank Node.js application.

 ## Monitoring Application Performance